-The Summer Session, of which the Summer School of Biology is a part, is conducted under the same general regulations concerning conduct and scholarship as apply during the academic year.
+The Summer Session is conducted under the same general regulations concerning conduct and scholarship as apply during the academic year.
 For this reason students are requested to familiarize themselves with dormitory and other rules, and to abide by them.
 The officers of the University also reserve the right to cancel the registration of any student at any time for neglect of scholastic duties.
 The rules governing student conduct are:

 "A student is expected to show both within and without the University unfailing respect for order, morality, personal honor, and the rights of others.
 The authority to administer this rule and to impose penalties for its violation is vested in the University Committee on Student Affairs.
 The rule is construed as applicable at all times, in all places, to all students of the University.
-A student may at any time be removed from the University if in the opinion of the Committee on Student Affairs, his presence is not conducive to the University's best interests."
+A student may at any time be removed from the University if, in the opinion of the Committee on Student Affairs, his presence is not conducive to the University's best interests."